antista/sir/README.md

 and plot the number of infected people, the average number of infected people and the graph of the predicted infected people.

+!! **IMPORTANT** Before run script you should login to dataworld and get your personal access token here https://data.world/settings/advanced.
+Then run `dw configure` and paste your access token there or run `export DW_AUTH_TOKEN=<YOUR_TOKEN>`.

 #### Usage
 ```
 $ ./corona.sh